I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

 Let’s see who can keep up for the entire year and who drops out of the challenge.

-Feel free to comment about any of the challenger’s budget reports in the comment section by using their Budget Participant Number.
+Feel free to comment on any of the challenger’s budget reports in the comment section using their Budget Participant Number.

 Budget Participant #1

-Every time I have a contrast CT, it takes 4 days to quit feeling queasy.
+Every time I have a contrast CT, it takes four days to quit feeling queasy.

-It has also been an expensive month for us what with paying the landscapers to open our garden for the summer and renewing our pest control contract for another year.
+It has also been an expensive month for us, paying the landscapers to open our garden for the summer and renewing our pest control contract for another year.

-As well, sending in our RRSP and TFSA contributions for 2021.
+As well as sending in our RRSP and TFSA contributions for 2021.

 Budget Participant #2